bleachbit/docs/src/_docs/chaff.md

   a directory structure and replaces sensitive content with random data.
 No longer maintained.
-- **Vovsoft Dummy File Generator**: Creates realistic file containers (PDFs, etc.), but the contents are trivially simple (e.g., "hello world"), making them easy to identify.
+- **Vovsoft Dummy File Generator**: Creates realistic file containers (PDFs, etc.), but the contents are trivially simple (for example, "hello world"), making them easy to identify.
 - **Large downloads (Linux kernel ~7 GB, Wikipedia ~20 GB)**: Good if your real data is source code or reference articles, respectively, since the